torreyleonard/algotrader/README.md

 		- TDAmeritrade (in progress)
 		- If you'd like to have another broker supported, submit an issue or a pull request
 - **Data library**
-	- Realtime quote data streaming for cryptocurrency, forex, equities
+	- Real time quote data streaming for cryptocurrency, forex, equities
 		- Get data on bids, asks, last price, and more from the Yahoo Finance API
 	- Up-to-date options data
 	- Easily find stocks for various queries